ian-nai/Twitter-Scraping-Guide/Other_Tools.md

 # Other Relevant Tools
-Below is a list of other tools that might be useful for scraping Twitter.
+Below is a list of other tools that might be useful as you scrape, parse, and store Twitter data.

 ## SQLite - https://www.sqlite.org/
 SQLite is a self-contained, high-reliability, embedded, full-featured, public-domain, SQL database engine.
 SQLite is the most used database engine in the world.